 When it comes to maintenance, however, the shift from someone else managing your fleet to fleet maintenance software is inevitable.

-It will be a tough race for third-party fleet management against the simplicity, flexibility and regular development of modern fleet maintenance and telematic systems.
+It will be a tough race for third-party fleet management against the simplicity, flexibility and regular development of modern fleet maintenance software and telematic systems.